 This photo shows well the scratch marks made by the hatchling in his effort to break the egg open.

-Photo taken a few seconds after he climbed out of the egg.
+There he is.
+Ready for the world.
+I took this photo a few seconds after he climbed out of the egg.